jinghzhu/TravelGo/README.md

-# Introduction of TravelGo
+# Introduction

 TravelGo is a mini project about travel itinerary management.
-My team (1 designer + 6 developers) finished TravelGo in 2 days.
+1 designer + 6 developers developed it in 2 days.
+So, this may not be perfect.

 ## Features

-The main features of TravleGO include:
-(1) With the input destination and travel date, it could automatically list all available resources with helpful information, like price, duration ...etc.
+1. With the input destination and travel date, it can automatically list all available resources with detail information, like price, duration ...etc.
 Being different with most existing itineray management system, it is smart enough to deal with the seasonal travle resources.
 For example, if the travle date is around December 31th, it could help you get the travle info of New Year Eve.

-(2) A interactive map is implemented to provide the navigation info.
+2. An interactive map is implemented to provide the navigation info.
 When adding or removing some spot, it will automatically generate new navigation info.

 ## Collaborating